 4. Originality, style and independence

-Participants can join YRE at any time of the year but submissions to the international competition must be recieved by the end of April.
+Participants can join YRE at any time of the year but submissions to the international competition must be received by the end of April.
 National competitions are usually held by the end of March.
 Countries that cannot run their jury prior to that may submit students' work to the following year’s international competition.
 Submissions can only be entered once ever and in one age category.
+Late submissions to the international competition will not be accepted.

 The international jury will meet in May.
 Results are announced on, or no later than, World Environment Day, June 5.